 - 1. The Site Manager shall determine which Action, if any, should be implemented.
-Where necessary, teachers will take immediate action for the safety of students without waiting for direction from the Site Manager. - 2.
+Where necessary, teachers will take immediate action for the safety of students without waiting for direction from the Site Manager.
+Students with disabilities leave with support of teacher/ teacher aide - 2.
 All students and staff shall be kept at a safe distance (300 feet), allowing for possible explosion of fuel tanks or ordinance. - 3.
 If possible, the Principal shall determine whether the aircraft is military, commercial or a private plane. - 4.
 Notify the San Jose Fire Department at 911. - 5.
 Notify the Executive Director. - 6.
 The Site Manager shall direct further action as required.